macedo22/spectre/docs/DevGuide/TensorExpressions.md

 - Letters `A/a - H/h` indicate spacetime indices, `I/i - N/n` indicate spatial
 indices, and `T/t` indicates a concrete time index.
-This is what is currently defined, but more spatial and spacetime indices (letters) can easily be added if needed
+This is what is currently defined, but more spatial and spacetime indices (letters) can easily be added if needed.
+Note that there is no precedence or difference between the indices of some type, e.g. `ti::a`, `ti::b`, ... `ti::h` are equivalent

 The properties of each `TensorIndex` and the `Tensor`'s indices (typelist of
 \ref SpacetimeIndex "TensorIndexType"s) must be compatible:
-- valences must match
+- valences (being upper or lower indices) must match
 - if a `Tensor`'s index is spacetime, you can use a spacetime `TensorIndex`, spatial `TensorIndex`, or concrete time `TensorIndex`
 - if a `Tensor`'s index is spatial, you must use a spatial `TensorIndex`